Panopticon: Surveillance technology

 The metaphor of the panopticon prison has been employed to analyse the social significance of surveillance by closed-circuit television (CCTV) cameras in public spaces.
 In 1990, Mike Davis reviewed the design and operation of a shopping mall, with its centralised control room, CCTV cameras and security guards, and came to the conclusion that it "plagiarizes brazenly from Jeremy Bentham's renowned nineteenth-century design".
 In their 1996 study of CCTV camera installations in British cities, Nicholas Fyfe and Jon Bannister called central and local government policies that facilitated the rapid spread of CCTV surveillance a dispersal of an "electronic panopticon".
 Particular attention has been drawn to the similarities of CCTV with Bentham's prison design because CCTV technology enabled, in effect, a central observation tower, staffed by an unseen observer.

+In 2026, UK Home Secretary Shabana Mahmood linked artificial intelligence-driven monitoring to the metaphor, stating her intent to "achieve, by means of AI and technology, what Jeremy Bentham tried to do with his panopticon".
+She further noted that this technology allows for a system where "the eyes of the state can be on you at all times".

 Employment and management

 Shoshana Zuboff used the metaphor of the panopticon in her 1988 book In the Age of the Smart Machine: The Future of Work and Power to describe how computer technology makes work more visible.
 Zuboff examined how computer systems were used for employee monitoring to track the behavior and output of workers.
 She used the term 'panopticon' because the workers could not tell that they were being spied on, while the manager was able to check their work continuously.
 Zuboff argued that there is a collective responsibility formed by the hierarchy in the information panopticon that eliminates subjective opinions and judgements of managers on their employees.
 Because each employee's contribution to the production process is translated into objective data, it becomes more important for managers to be able to analyze the work rather than analyze the people.